Ace of Spays

 • Walk dogs on the veterinary property before entering.
 A waste station is provided.

 • Bring your consent form.
 You will find this in your e-mail once you fill the form out online.
 If you haven’t filled it out yet, here is the link: CONSENT FORM.
-Paper copies are also available on the accessible parking sign at the office.
+If you have trouble with this for ANY reason, please do not worry.
+We can do it at the office with you when you arrive.

 • Bring a towel or blanket that can be discarded if soiled.